what i do / who i am

 Sometimes I felt embarrassed that I was claiming to work in ministry when I didn’t have the job description to prove it.
 I felt like a fraud, like a degree without a destination.
 And I didn’t buy the argument that parenting was ministry.
 Parenting is vocation, certainly, and it is one of the deepest calls that exists to serve another human being out of love.
 But it’s not direct ministry on behalf of the Christian community, and I just couldn’t see it as such.

 Until.
 I started thinking about this being-doing continuum.
 And related it to my mini ministerial existential crisis.
 And realized that I was getting far too hung up on the doing of the vocation of ministry, at the expense of the being.
 The flow between my various vocations requires that I maintain a posture of openness towards each of them, even while the everyday of my attention is focused on one.
-When I am concentrating on caring for S., I am no less a spouse to my husband.
-When I am making time to be with F., I am no less a loving parent to S.
+When I am concentrating on caring for my child, I am no less a spouse to my husband.
+When I am making time to be with my husband, I am no less a loving parent to my child.

 So too with ministry and theology.
 While my days are filed with more mothering than ministering per se, I am still a minister.
 I still feel called and gifted to commit myself to service of God’s church, no matter what form that takes.
 Right now the work that I can fit into my life as a parent is more on the theology side than the ministry side.
 But it’s still ministry in a sense.
 It is work on behalf of God’s church, work that I hope and pray will ultimately have a wider impact than I could ever do on my own in a parish.